How does one make the leap from playing banjo songs alone to being able to improvise off the cuff with virtually any song thrown your way?

-Oh, and did I mention – bluegrass jams are fun!
+Oh, and did I mention – bluegrass and clawhammer jams are fun!

 Understandably, some students get a little scared about the notion of taking part in an actual jam (especially if they’re just starting out on the banjo).
 But let’s be clear here – when I talk about experiencing a jam, I’m not necessarily referring to the act of making music with other players.

 This can be done well before you take your first banjo lesson or even touch your first banjo.
-I’m talking about an opportunity to observe bluegrass players making honest-to-goodness bluegrass music right before your very eyes.
-As a banjo student it’s one of the best opportunities you’ll ever get to witness the dynamic of live bluegrass being performed spontaneously.
+I’m talking about an opportunity to observe banjo players making honest-to-goodness music right before your eyes.
+As a banjo student it’s one of the best opportunities you’ll ever get to witness the dynamic of live banjo music being performed spontaneously.
 Soak it in.